Make an overpayment

 How can I overpay from my bank account?

-You’ll need our bank details for these types of payment.
-You’ll find these by logging in to your hub then select Tools and How can I make an online payment.
-Having these details in your hub helps to keep your money and us safe from fraud.
+• Our bank details.
+You can find these by logging in to your hub, then go to Tools and select How can I make an online payment?
+Having these details in your hub helps to keep your money and us safe from fraud

-• Your mortgage account number – you’ll find this in your hub or on your Annual Mortgage Statement
+• Your mortgage account number.
+This in in your hub or on your Annual Mortgage Statement

 • The postcode of the mortgaged property

-• You should get in touch each time you make an overpayment by BACS or CHAPS.
-This makes sure we can apply it to your account as soon as we can, so you pay less interest overall.
+• You must get in touch each time you make an overpayment from your bank.
+This makes sure we apply the funds quickly, so you pay less interest

 Can I pay by credit card?

-You can, but you should bear in mind:
+You can pay by credit card using our website, but you should bear in mind:

 • Your card company may charge you fees and interest for making the payment

-• Once payments are made, they can’t be refunded
+• Once you make a payment, it can’t be refunded

 Make a payment